Nzen/Another_Klotski/README.md

 :  I used this project to learn more about javascript's prototype/object model.
 The incomplete move to prototypes reflects that.
 So, the project could do with a refactor in that regard.
 Invalid move
 :  It could be cool to show when the cursor is trying to move in a direction it can't.
 I considered drawing a red bar that fades with a timer.
 But then I'd have to figure out the edge of the shape it's under in that direction.
+Wiki
+:  I like the idea of literate programming.
+But, it is only appropriate after the program is done.
+I could enliterate this, but would probably refactor it before I did.
 Hint system
 :  I think there's one way of solving the puzzle with symmetric variations.
 So, it is possible to have a solver [calculate the moves](http://www.treskal.com/kalle/klotski.pdf) (that's a pdf link) via a depth-first search.
 Then it could make a suggestion for the next move or something.
 What would be really fancy is a segmented arrow showing a four move path or something.
 Both sound like a lot of work.